ga4gh/va-spec/docs/source/introduction.rst

 #. `A Python Reference Implementation <https://va-ga4gh.readthedocs.io/en/stable/reference-implementation.html>`_:  Code libraries that demonstrate the creation, validation, and exchange of compliant data using GA4GH Profiles.
 These resources provide a working example of code that can be adopted and/or extended by adopters. ``COMING SOON``

-This framework has allowed for implementation-driven development that reduces bottlenecks imposed by centralized approaches, leverages the collective expertise of diverse adopters, and delivers schema that have bene proven out in working applications.
+This framework has allowed for implementation-driven development that reduces bottlenecks imposed by centralized approaches, leverages the expertise of diverse adopters, and delivers schema that have proven out in working applications.

 Modeling Foundations
 ####################